Rachnerd/angular2/README.md

 ![Webstorm component creation](https://blog.jetbrains.com/webstorm/files/2016/04/auto-import-ts.gif)
 Currently main.ts is trying to construct the root of the component tree by bootstrapping a component.
 ```
-Create a new file called 'app.component.ts' inside /app/.
-Create a component named AppComponent and export its class.
+Create a component named AppComponent (app.component.ts) and export its class.

 Click inside of the Component's decorator { } and hit ctrl+space
 to see the available properties.